 Glacier research in Switzerland and abroad

 How does the melting of ice and glaciers affect the water supply in Switzerland and globally, and what organisms does it bring to light?
-In addition to expeditions to the polar regions, we explore the high mountain glaciers in the Himalayas, which are also known as the "third pole".
+In addition to expeditions to the polar and other regions, we explore the high mountain glaciers in the Himalayas, which are also known as the "third pole", and other regions of the earth.

 Snow as a natural hazard